UCMerced-ML/LC-model-compression/examples/low_rank_alexnets/README.md

 We are releasing the pre-trained low-rank AlexNet models described in our [CVPR2020 paper](https://openaccess.thecvf.com/content_CVPR_2020/html/Idelbayev_Low-Rank_Compression_of_Neural_Nets_Learning_the_Rank_of_Each_CVPR_2020_paper.html).
 We release the weights and all validation/loading code required to run the models.

-## Update
-We have found a mistake in data loading pipeline that severely limited the training and test accuracies of our AlexNet models.
-The problem was in casting the class's label: we inadvertently casted it to be uint8, basically limiting the nubmer of classes in the dataset to be only 256.
-On top of that, all classes with labels modulo 256 were grouped: e.g., classses 0, 256, 512, and 768 were treated as class 0, and so on.

-Upon fixing this bug, the accuracies of compressed models improved by 1.5% in average (see table below).
-All models weights are updated to reflect the most recent training results, and can be downloaded as necessary using provided scripts.

-We will release the training scripts soon.

 Scheme-1 Low-Rank Models:

 |                           |     MFLOPs     | top-1 err, %  |  top-5 err, %| FLOPs reduction |